wmay/euc-safety/_guides/impact.md

 | Elbow     | 6                  | 15                 | 4          |
 | Palm      | 5                  | 10                 | 3          |

+These tables show that, at least as far as European standards are concerned, roller sports pads are designed to absorb smaller impacts than motorcycle pads.

 # On-road vs off-road motorcycle protectors

 People sometimes claim that off-road motorcycle gear is better than on-road gear